annieluo2/4180Project/index.md

 # Project Description
-For this project, we developed a music controller that consisted of a C# GUI and an mbed setup.
-In the GUI, the user can select a song from a library of options stored on the SD card and based upon this selection, a FFT analysis is performed on the .wav file and the output is displayed on an 8x8 LED display.
-For the display, we created 5 different outputs that would be shown based upon the frequency range that was outputted from the FFT analysis.
-In order to accomplish all of these parts at once, RTOS was used to thread each component.
+For our project, we decided to create a music controller with an equalizer display.
+A number of small audio samples were placed in an SD card as .wav files to then be analyzed using Fast Fourier Transforms from within the mbed.
+The resulting frequency ratios were used to create 5 different outputs shown on the 8x8 LED matrix display that served as a visual representation of what was coming out of the speaker at that point in time.
+A C# GUI created in Visual Studio was used to select a song from the list stored in the SD card, which allowed the user to have control over what was being played.

 ## Library Used